demessiee/node-express-intro/Unit-4B.md

 ### useEffect and Fetching Data

-If you want a React component to load data from an API when it first mounts for the first time, you should do the data fetching within useEffect.
+If you want a React component to load data from an API when it first mounts for the first time, you should do the data fetching within useEffect().
 You can pass an empty array as the second argument to prevent the useEffect callback from running again.

 ```jsx